afoyemlad/Codulab-PHP-Challenge-2016/README.md

-# codulab_php_challenge
+# Codulab PHP Challenge
-codeclass challenge for functional html with php
+Codeclass challenge for functional HTML with PHP